Medium breed

 Open guide

-Beagle growth reference
+Beagle growth chart

 Re-check cadence